williamdlees/digger/docs/_build/html/_sources/index.rst.txt

 Digger: tools for annotating genomic assemblies of the IG/TR receptor loci
 ============================================================================
-Digger is a toolkit for the automatic annotation of unrearranged V,D and J genes in B- and T- cell receptor genomic loci.
-It can be used to annotate both entire assemblies or large fragments of a locus, or small fragments, such as Sanger sequences of single genes.
+Digger is a toolkit for the automatic annotation of unrearranged V,D and J genes in B- and T- cell immunoglobulin receptor genomic loci.
+It can be used to annotate both entire assemblies or large fragments of a locus, or small fragments.
+It is designed for use with entire gene sequences, including leader and RSS (V-gene UTRs are not required, and are currently not annotated).

 .. toctree::